-Ordinary hero is a series.
-Releasing a new background for TTRPGs, such as D&D, every other week.
+Ordinary hero is a series, releasing a character backgrounds for TTRPGs, such as D&D, every other week.

 These backgrounds represent traditionally non-adventurous career choices.
 And are based on the Artisan’s Tools found in D&D 5e’s Player’s Handbook.